MSc Human Resource Management and Industrial Relations / Overview

 The Admissions Team reserves the right to refuse to refund of any deposit that does not meet with the requirements outlined above.

-Please note: There is an administrative fee payable to Alliance Manchester Business School on arrival if you choose to register with the CIPD.
 If you wish to become a student member of the CIPD then visit the CIPD website for further information.

 - Alliance Manchester Business School